Back

 2. On Results Day

-If your application hasn’t been updated, you may need to contact the university directly to confirm the status of your offer.
+If your application hasn’t been updated, you may need to contact your chosen university directly to confirm the status of your offer.

-If you are eligible for Clearing, your application status will say 'You are in Clearing' and a unique Clearing ID number will show on your account.
+If you're eligible for Clearing, your application status will say 'You are in Clearing' and a unique Clearing ID number will show on your account.

 67666